djhshih/djhshih.github.io/res/programming.md

 We also develop novel statistical models in R, often along with Stan.
 Finally, we use Python for text processing as well as constructing deep learning models.
 Additionally, we sometimes re-implement parts of a program in C++ in order to improve computational speed and efficiency.
-We also implement efficient programs in C++ and Rust.
+We also use C++ and Rust to implement programs to solve problems for which computational efficiency is key.

 ## General